niek-sidn/hsm_workshop/Slide11.md

 -------------
 ## Your own HSM!
-SoftHSM2 is a software HSM (emulator?) by NLnet Labs that you can use for free.\
+**SoftHSM2** is a software HSM (emulator?) by NLnet Labs that you can use for **free**.\
 To be installed on the server that needs to use it, **no networking available, no true crypto module: secret keys are in RAM**.\
-The creators of SoftHSM would like to enable networking, but lack time and resources.

-To install:
+Nice: SoftHSM is a drop in for a real HSM, often switching to a real HSM means changing very little.

-Linux: install softhsm2 (apt: softhsm2, apk: softhsm-2.6.1-r4, yum/dnf:
-"not found", roll our own: I got the [recipe](https://github.com/niek-sidn/hsm_workshop/blob/main/Build_SoftHSM.md)!
+Often included in your distribution: (apt: softhsm2, apk: softhsm-2.6.1-r4) If not, you can roll our own: Here is the [recipe](https://github.com/niek-sidn/hsm_workshop/blob/main/Build_SoftHSM.md)!

 --------------------
 ## Exercise "Introducing SoftHSM2 by NLnet Labs"